btcguide/btcguide.github.io/_pages/setup-wallets/paper.md

 title: Setup Paper Wallet
 ---

+For a video demo, check out [this example on Bitcoin Magazine](https://www.pscp.tv/BitcoinMagazine/1lDxLygXdvmKm?t=24m05s).

 By using a paper wallet generated in software, we eliminate the need to buy a third hardware wallet (you may later have to buy a hardware wallet if you need to use this key for emergency recovery).

 **Warning: this is the highest risk step in our multisig setup**.
 **Follow the instructions closely, and seriously consider hardening your security** by using techniques described in [the advanced section](paper-advanced).

 ## Generate Seed
 In order to eliminate the risk of a compromised random number generator, you are going to be the random number generator!